Psalms

 That in particular the ground, the shore, the dry land is meant in verse 1 (verse 1) can be seen by the second contrast the psalmist makes in verse three (verse 3).
 Unlike land, the sea does move.
 Waves can be high and in great turmoil, appear unstoppable.
 But God is mightier (verse 4).

 The psalmist concludes with God's testimonies: the scriptures are sure.
 We can trust them.
-The whole psalm is very similar to Ps.
-19 where also nature is described in the first part, and God's kingdom in the second.
+The whole psalm is very similar to chapter 19 where also nature is described in the first part, and God's kingdom in the second.

 Note that John Gill takes this entire psalm as a description of the future kingdom of God, of the world to come.